orangejulius/blog/source/_drafts/nginx-on-http-part2.markdown

 There are many of each of these algorithms, all with varying features, performance, cryptographic strength, and browser support.
 Many of the algorithms have known weaknesses that make them unsuitable for use today.
-Using the latest version of a browser is usually enough to protect an individual user against vulnerable ciphersuites.
-Unfortunately, a lot of older browsers are still configured to use insecure settings.
+Using the latest version of a browser is usually enough to protect an individual user but, unfortunately, a lot of older browsers have insecure defaults.

 The goal of cipher suite configuration is to ensure compatibility with as many browsers as possible, without compromising security or, to a lesser